With addiction and overdose deaths becoming increasingly common, the need for effective drug addiction therapy is critical—now more than ever.

 Outpatient services offer fewer than nine hours of clinical service per week and are the lowest standard level of care that most addiction treatment centers offer.
 This level of care provides clients a way to ease into independent life while continuing to learn relapse prevention strategies.

 Addiction Therapy Options

+- Cognitive behavioral therapy.
 This is the most recommended therapy option for substance abuse disorders.
 It addresses “maladaptive behaviors” or bad coping mechanisms that lead to bad habits and destructive behaviors.
-It is excellent for developing relapse preventions strategies.
+It is excellent for developing relapse prevention strategies.

-This technique was pioneered by Alcoholics Anonymous and has since been adopted by treatment centers all over the United States.
+- 12 Step programs.
+This technique was pioneered by Alcoholics Anonymous and has since been adopted by treatment centers all over the U.S. and the world.
 It emphasizes the spiritual needs of a person in recovery and facilitates a sense of community.
 Twelve-step programs have proven to be an effective tool for aftercare and relapse prevention.